Review and road test of the BMW iX

 BMW's all-electric model line-up, for years solely carried by the little i3, is now taking shape.
 We've already been introduced to the i4 sports saloon and the iX3 mid-sized SUV.
 And beyond that, there's this car, the iX, a large luxury SUV which the Munich maker hopes will move the game on from the standards already set in this segment by direct rivals like the Audi e-tron and the Mercedes EQC.

-On the move, the driver can choose a high, medium or low Brake Energy Regeneration setting in the iDrive menu.
-Activating driving position B with the selector lever generates so much off-throttle retardation that you'll virtually never have to use the brake pedal except when coming to a standstill.
-The iX can also manage its own levels of brake recuperate to charge its battery on the move.
+On the move, there are 'High', 'Moderate' or 'Low' Brake Energy Regeneration settings.
+Plus activating driving position B with the selector lever generates so much off-throttle retardation that you'll virtually never have to use the brake pedal except when coming to a standstill.
+Using the alternative 'Adaptive' regen setting, the iX can also manage its own levels of brake recuperate to charge its battery on the move.
 When approaching a junction for example, the degree of recuperation will be increased.
 On the open road meanwhile, the coasting function sees the car 'freewheeling' with no drive power whenever the driver takes their foot off the accelerator.

 Design and Build